 Leptospirosis – Also known as the “lepto” vaccine, this vaccine prevents Leptospirosis, a disease caused by being infected with the Leptospira bacteria.
 Dogs who play in still/stagnant water or roam freely around water are most at risk.
 Read our blog all about leptospirosis.

 Parvo - Canine parvovirus (CPV) is a highly contagious and dangerous virus in dogs.
-It causes extreme intestinal distress, and, though rare, can also cause heart problems, especially in young puppies.
+It causes extreme intestinal distress, especially in young puppies.
 The disease is spread by infected dog’s feces; another dog who sniffs the poop or even comes in contact with the ground around it, or by poop tracked in by others, can contract the disease.
 Cleaning products do not kill this virus.
 The only way to keep your dog safe is a regular vaccination protocol.
 Learn more about parvo here, and read the schedule for puppy parvo vaccines here.

 Rabies – Rabies vaccinations are not just important for your pets’ health – they’re required by law.
 Rabies is a severe, incurable viral infection in pets that affects their brains and nervous systems.
 Cats and dogs can get rabies via contact with saliva of infected animals, often foxes, raccoons, skunks and bats.
 If your pet is bitten by or comes in contact with a wild animal and is not vaccinated, contact Animal Clinic of Woodruff immediately.
 Due to the awful consequences of this disease, rabies vaccinations are a must.
 Kittens and puppies are vaccinated for rabies at 15 weeks old, and rabies vaccine is required every year for the rest of the pet’s life.